akpw/batch-mp-tools/README.md

 A little bit more details on each utility:

 [**Renamer**](https://github.com/akpw/batch-mp-tools#renamer) is a multi-platform batch rename tool.
-In addition to common operations such as regexp-based replace, adding text / dates, etc. it also supports advanced operations such as expandable template processing during replace, multi-level indexing across nested directories, flattening folders, and cleaning up non-media files.
+In addition to common operations such as regexp-based replace, adding text / dates, etc. it also supports advanced operations such as expandable template processing during replace, multi-level indexing across nested directories, flattening folders, organizing files by type or date, etc. The enhanced print command now supports virtual views to preview organization without moving files.
 At its simplest, Renamer can be used to print out the content of current directory:
 ```
     $ renamer